Tips for planning an intimate wedding in the Austin area.

 Consider this is your natural-light loving photographer’s guide to choosing the perfect intimate wedding venue in Austin.

-You’re looking for the Goldilocks of Austin elopement venues.
+You’re looking for the Goldilocks of Austin wedding venues.
 You don’t want a place that’s too big, making you feel like no one showed up to your party, or a place that’s too small and lacking a variety of photo opportunities.

 It’s gotta be just the right amount of space and most importantly – it has to fit your vibe.
 Are you more about crusty old buildings or are you hoping to spread out a little and enjoy the Hill Country views?